champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 The goal of this chapter is to extend our previous study of the analogous roaming reaction mechanisms at constant kinetic energy
-{% cite krajnak2019isokinetic --file roamiso-jekyll-bib %}.
+{% cite krajnak2019isokinetic --file allrefs %}.
 We do this by applying a Hamiltonian isokinetic thermostat
-{% cite Dettmann96 Morriss98 Litniewski93 Morishita03 --file roamiso-jekyll-bib %} to Chesnavich's
+{% cite Dettmann96 Morriss98 Litniewski93 Morishita03 --file allrefs %} to Chesnavich's
 model.
 Use of the isokinetic thermostat means that we are effectively investigating roaming at constant temperature.
-A detailed study of Chesnavich's model subjected to the Hamiltonian isokinetic thermostat is given in {% cite krajnak2019isokinetic --file roamiso-jekyll-bib %}.
+A detailed study of Chesnavich's model subjected to the Hamiltonian isokinetic thermostat is given in {% cite krajnak2019isokinetic --file allrefs %}.
 In that work it was found that certain of the periodic orbits that govern the roaming dynamics are highly unstable: their Lyapunov exponents are $\sim 10^{21}$.
 In such a situation detection of the periodic orbits, as well as the computation